Overseas Adventure Travel Passenger Agreement

 j) In addition to all the restrictions and exemptions from liability provided in this Passenger Agreement, Company shall have the benefit of all the statutes of the United States of America providing for limitation and exoneration from liability and the procedures provided thereby, including but not limited to Title 46 of the United States Code sections 30501 through 30509, and 305011.
 Nothing contained in this Passenger Agreement shall limit or deprive Company of the benefit of the applicable statutes or laws of the United States of America or any other country; or any international convention providing for release from, or limitation of, liability.

 We provide tours to a large number of countries around the world.
-You agree to assume responsibility for your own safety, and we cannot guarantee your safety at any time.
-Local conditions, including infrastructure, road conditions, medical care, safety and security, may differ significantly from those found in the United States.
+You agree to assume responsibility for your own health and safety, and we cannot guarantee your safety at any time.
+Local conditions, including infrastructure, road conditions, medical care, safety and security, may differ significantly from those found in the United States; beaches may have strong currents, riptides, or high waves and be without warning signs or lifeguards.
 At any given moment there are also likely to be “trouble spots” in the world in terms of war, terrorism, crime, Acts of God, civil commotions, labor trouble, and/or other potential sources of harm.
-The United States Department of State and other governmental and tourist organizations provide information on foreign countries, including details of local conditions in specified cities and countries according to such agency’s perception of risks to travelers.
+The United States Department of State, Centers for Disease Control and Prevention (CDC), and other governmental and tourist organizations provide information on foreign countries, including details of local conditions in specified cities and countries according to such agency’s perception of risks to travelers.
 We strongly recommend you obtain and consider such information when making travel decisions.
 We assume no responsibility for gathering such information or providing it to you.

 5. MEDICAL CARE; TRAVEL PROTECTION